Climate Jargon

 Independent system operator (ISO): Runs a regional electricity grid separate from power companies

-Inorganic compound: Combination of elements without carbon
+Inorganic compound: Chemical compound without carbon

 Intergovernmental Panel on Climate Change (IPCC): United Nations body that produces reports on the science of climate change and its effects